waggle-sensor/sage-website/docs/reference-guides/triggers.md

 # Trigger Examples

-This page describes a couple examples of triggers within Sage.
+This page provides a few examples of triggers within Sage.
+Triggers are programs which generally use data and events from the edge or cloud to automatically drive or notify other behavior in the system.

 ## Cloud-to-Edge Examples